Frequently Asked Questions

 Are applications processed in date order?

-No. Applications received before the deadline are all treated equally.
-We cannot process applications until we have received the Report Form from your school.
+No, applications received before the deadline are all treated equally.
+We cannot process applications until we have received the report from your school.

 What does it mean if I am called for interview later than someone else?

 We have so many applications that we spread interviews out over a number of days.
 We do not make large-scale decisions about to whom we offer places until we have completed the bulk of the interviewing.
 If, for example, you are interviewed on our second big interview day, you will not be disadvantaged in any way.

 Can I reapply if I was not initially selected for interview?

 Yes, you can reapply on GCSE results day by coming into Woodhouse with your GCSE results.
 You must still have met our minimum entry criteria.
 However we consider students from our waiting list before new or re-applications.
 If we then called you for interview you would have to have a copy of your latest school report or a school reference before we considered offering you a place.

 No, we have asked for a confidential school report so we will not let you see this.
 Should you have any concerns about your reference, you would need to discuss this with your school.

 Do we operate any quotas when selecting students?